 EOD info on navy.com: http://www.navy.com/careers/special-operations/eod.html

 Some people leave groups that they have previously joined and then rejoin them after joining the group/s for the rating so that the group/s for the rating are not on their profile page when others visit.
 You would need to have at least 5 extra groups if you do this.
-(Suggestions include Boot Camp Moms (and loved ones), your DEP group, your PIR group, PIR Reference Information, a group for your state, a group for a hobby, Molly's Adopt A Sailor, Care Package Ideas, or any other group that interests you.)
+(Suggestions include Boot Camp Moms (and loved ones), your DEP group, your PIR group, Letter-Writing Navy Moms, PIR Reference Information, a group for your state, a group for a hobby, Molly's Adopt A Sailor, Care Package Ideas, or any other group that interests you.)
 Members would then have to click "View All" in order to see all of the groups when they visit your profile page.
+If you leave a group, be sure to add a group if needed to always have 5 groups on your My page that are not related to your SR's/Sailor's rating.

 See http://sofrep.com/10103/becoming-a-navy-seal-swcc/ and http://www.sealswcc.com/ for more information.